 Halloween can be a fun holiday, and usually conjures thoughts of kids in costumes, trick-or-treating and candy.
 Unfortunately, it can also be dangerous: unsafe costumes, kids darting into traffic, and unhealthy candy and treats.
 Why not opt for something different this year?
-The POWER Program at Riley Hospital for Children at Indiana University Health wants to provide you with some alternative ideas to the traditional Halloween:
+Here are some alternative ideas to the traditional Halloween:

 Visit a Haunted House!